 In many instances of gun violence, there were clear warning signs that the shooter posed a serious threat before the shooting.
 Extreme Risk laws give family members and law enforcement a way to intervene before warning signs escalate into tragedies.
 These laws permit immediate family members and law enforcement to petition a court for an order, often known as an extreme risk protection order (ERPO),These orders are sometimes also known as gun violence restraining orders (GVROs). to temporarily remove guns from dangerous situations.
 If a court finds that a person poses a serious risk of injuring themselves or others with a firearm, that person is temporarily prohibited from purchasing and possessing guns, and any guns they already own are held by law enforcement or another authorized party while the order is in effect.

-California, Colorado, Connecticut, Delaware, DC, Florida, Illinois, Indiana, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island, Vermont, and Washington.
+California, Colorado, Connecticut, Delaware, DC, Florida, Hawaii, Illinois, Indiana, Maryland, Massachusetts, Nevada, New Jersey, New York, Oregon, Rhode Island, Vermont, and Washington.

 Under current federal law, a person is barred from having guns only if they fall into one of several categories of prohibited persons – such as those who have been convicted of certain crimes, adjudicated as mentally ill or involuntarily committed to a psychiatric hospital, or who are subject to a final domestic violence restraining order.18 U.S.C. § 922(d), (g).
 A person who displays warning signs that they’re considering suicide or other acts of violence, but who does not fall into any of the above categories or is otherwise not prohibited under current law, would still be able to legally buy and possess guns.
 Extreme Risk laws help to fill this gap, protecting public safety and allowing people in crisis the chance to seek the help they need.

 Temporarily removing guns from people in crisis can reduce the risk of firearm suicide.